Ummah: Emergence

-Qur'an
+Quran

-There are 62 instances in which the term ummah is mentioned in the Qur'an, and they almost always refer to ethical, linguistic, or religious bodies of people who are subject to the divine plan of salvation.
-The meaning of the term appears to transform throughout the chronology of the Qur'an.
-When it is first used in the Qur'an, it is hardly distinguishable from the term qawm, which can be translated to 'people'.
-The Qur'an recognizes that each ummah has a messenger that has been sent to relay a divine message to the nation and that all ummahs await God's ultimate judgment.
-Although the meaning of the ummah begins simply with a general application of the word, it gradually develops in reference to a general religious community and then evolves to specifically refer to the Muslim nation.
+There are 62 instances in which the term ummah is mentioned in the Quran, and they almost always refer to ethical, linguistic, or religious bodies of people who are subject to the divine plan of salvation.
+The meaning of the term appears to transform throughout the chronology of the Quran.
+When it is first used in the Quran, it is hardly distinguishable from the term qawm, which can be translated to 'people'.
+The Quran recognizes that each ummah has a messenger that has been sent to relay a divine message to the nation and that all ummahs await God's ultimate judgment.
+Although the meaning of the ummah begins simply with a general application of the word, it gradually develops in reference to a general religious community and then evolves to refer to the Muslim nation specifically.

-Before it referred exclusively to Muslims, the ummah encompassed Jewish and Christian communities as one with the Muslims and referred to them as the People of the Book.
+Before it referred exclusively to Muslims, the ummah encompassed Jewish and Christian communities alongside Muslims and referred to them as the People of the Book.
 That is supplemented by the Constitution of Medina which declares all members of the ummah, regardless of religion, to be of "one ummah".
-In those passages of the Qur'an, ummah may be referring to a unity of mankind through the shared beliefs of the monotheistic religions.
-Frederick Mathewson Denny argues that the most recent ummah that receives a messenger from God is the Arab ummah.
+In those passages of the Quran, ummah may be referring to a unity of mankind through the shared beliefs of the monotheistic religions.
+Frederick Mathewson Denny argues that the most recent ummah that received a messenger from God is the Arab ummah.
 As the Muslims became stronger during their residence in Medina, the Arab ummah narrowed into an ummah exclusively for Muslims.
-That is evidenced by the resacralisation of the Kaaba and Muhammad's command to take a pilgrimage to Mecca, along with the redirection of prayer from Jerusalem to Mecca.
+This is evidenced by the resacralisation of the Kaaba and Muhammad's command to take a pilgrimage to Mecca, along with the redirection of prayer from Jerusalem to Mecca.

-The period in which the term is used most often is within the Third Meccan Period, followed by the Medinian Period.
-The extensive use of the term during both time periods indicates that Muhammad had begun to arrive at the concept of the ummah to specify the genuine Muslim nation.
+The period in which the term is used most often is within the third Meccan period, followed by the Medinian period.
+The extensive use of the term during both time periods indicates that Muhammad had begun to arrive at the concept of the ummah to specify the genuinely Muslim nation.
 Furthermore, the early Meccan passages generally equate ummah as religion, but in the Medinan passages refer more specifically to the relations of ummah and religion.
-The final passage that refers to ummah in the Qur'an refers to the Muslims as the "best nation" and accordingly led to it being as an exclusive reference to Islam.
-A verse in the Qur'an also mentions the ummah in the context of all of the messengers, and that their ummah (nation) of theirs is one, and God is their Lord entirely:
+The final passage that refers to ummah in the Quran refers to the Muslims as the "best nation" and accordingly led to it being an exclusive reference to Islam.
+A verse in the Quran also mentions the ummah in the context of all of the messengers, and that their ummah (nation) is "one" as God is their Lord entirely: